milkyway-labs/launch/pubkey/README.md

 MilkyWay protocol necessitates the use of three multisig accounts on Celestia:

 1. `Staker`
     - This account is configured as a 5-of-7 multisig, utilizing the public keys of the operators.
 It serves its purpose of holding funds and grant full authorization to the `Staker Controller` multisig account.
-The full authorization means to grant privileges to grant and revoke to the `Staker Controller` multisig account on behalf of the `Staker`.
+The full authorization means to grant privileges to grant to the `Staker Controller` multisig account on behalf of the `Staker`.
 It is suggested to be kept safe in cold storage.

 2. `Staker Controller`
     - This account is configured as a 5-of-7 multisig, utilizing the public keys of the operators.
 It receives a full authorization from the `Staker` multisig account and performs actions on behalf of the `Staker` multisig account.
 This account will be used to grant a limited authorization to the `Grantee` account.